Standard Terms and Conditions for the Supply of Goods

-Quotation means a quotation provided by NTT ICT for Goods;
+Quotation means a quotation provided by NTT for Goods;

-Return of Materials Authorisation means a notice issued by NTT ICT authorising the return of specified Goods by the Buyer to NTT ICT;
+Return of Materials Authorisation means a notice issued by NTT authorising the return of specified Goods by the Client to NTT;

-Sales Contract means (i) these Terms and Conditions; and (ii) an Order Form (or, subject to clause 17(g), the Buyer’s purchase order) referencing a Quotation;
+Sales Contract means (i) these Terms and Conditions; and (ii) an Order Form (or, subject to clause 17.7, the Client’s purchase order) referencing a Quotation;

-Standard Goods means Goods ordinarily supplied by NTT ICT to its customers (not Goods supplied in accordance with the Buyer's own specifications or requirements);
+Standard Goods means Goods ordinarily supplied by NTT to its customers (not Goods supplied in accordance with the Client's own specifications or requirements);